 A hand-full manually triggered software scripts for fetching data reports kept their business working, but when a partnership opportunity presented itself to increase their client base by 500%, there simply weren’t enough hours in the day to satisfy demand.

-Dataninja had a vision for improvements to their workflow, but needed technical assistance on the leap from local machine to cloud based software.
-Executed properly, Dataninja envisioned their in-house tools being expanded to a software as a service solution for other firms as a new source of revenue.
+Dataninja had a vision for improvements to their workflow, but needed technical assistance on the leap from a single desktop computer to cloud based software.
+Executed properly, Dataninja envisioned their tools being expanded to a Software as a Service solution for other firms as a new line of business.

 Lofty Labs investigated Dataninja’s workflow and built a distributed application to manage their reporting pipeline, using Microsoft Azure as a cloud provider.

-Finall, Lofty consultants implemented a REST API on top of the new data warehouse, removing a layer of complexity where each customer’s data was stored in an isolated relational database.
-The API layer moved significant amounts of non-testable proprietary database logic into unit testable Python code which could be adapted to any database system.
+Finally, Lofty consultants implemented a REST API on top of the new data warehouse.
+The API layer moved significant amounts of non-testable proprietary database logic into testable Python code which could be adapted to any database system.

-Dataninja grew their consultancy from 9 to over 50 clients on the new applicaiton infrastructure, and reduced the number of managed databases from 9 to 1.
-This simplified architecture meant customer onboarding was reduced from a matter of days to just minutes.
+Dataninja grew their consultancy from less than 10 to over 50 clients on the new application infrastructure, a side effect of which was a reduction of the number of databases managed by Dataninja to one, instead of one per customer.
+This simplified architecture meant customer on-boarding was reduced from a matter of days to just minutes.

-The ability to push reports became the basis for a licensed software product, enabling a new type of customer to leverage Dataninja’s report automation and scheduling in their own analytics workflows.
-Dataninja began piloting this product with customers just one month into its engagement with Lofty Labs.
+The ability to push reports became the basis for a Software as a Service product, enabling a new type of customer to leverage Dataninja’s RetailLink automation in their proprietary analytics workflows.
+Dataninja began piloting this product with customers just one month into their engagement with Lofty Labs.